 The EIT Community NEB Selection Committee will receive the result of each SER together with the evaluation results and the list of all proposals assessed.
 This Committee will endorse the final ranking list of projects put forward for funding, those put forward for inclusion in the reserve list (if any), and those put forward for rejection.
-In addition, the EIT Community NEB Selection Committee will endorse the list of conditions and recommendations (if any) to be addressed by the applicants of the selected projects to improve their proposals.
+In addition, the EIT Community NEB Selection Committee will endorse the list of conditions and recommendations (if any) to be addressed by applicants of the selected projects to improve their proposals.

-EIT Community NEB reserves the right to contact applicants of proposals included on the reserve list if additional EIT funds become available; moreover, in justified cases, EIT Community NEB can use the reserve list in the next Business Plan.
+The EIT Community NEB retains the right to reach out to proposals listed on the reserve list if additional EIT funds become available and in justified cases, the EIT Community NEB can use the reserve list in the next Business Plan.